Is SafetyCulture Good for UK Restaurants?

 What SafetyCulture Does Well

-SafetyCulture's strengths lie in its flexibility and scale.
-The platform offers a powerful template builder that allows you to create custom inspections with photos, signatures, conditional logic, and scoring.
+SafetyCulture's strengths lie in flexibility and scale.
+The platform offers a powerful template builder for inspections with photos, signatures, conditional logic, scoring, actions, and reporting.
 The mobile app works offline and syncs when connectivity returns, which is useful in kitchens and storage areas with poor signal.
-The public template library contains thousands of ready-made checklists covering food safety, health and safety, cleaning, and more.
-Analytics dashboards provide visibility into inspection completion rates, recurring issues, and trends over time.
+The public template library contains thousands of ready-made checklists across food safety, health and safety, cleaning, operations, and more.
 For organisations that operate across multiple industries or countries, this cross-sector flexibility is genuinely valuable.

 UK-Specific Compliance Gaps

 UK food businesses have specific compliance requirements that SafetyCulture's generic approach does not address natively.
-SFBB — the Food Standards Agency's recommended food safety management system — requires structured documentation with specific sections, safe methods, and diary pages that follow a defined format.
-SafetyCulture offers no built-in SFBB packs, meaning you would need to manually recreate this structure using custom templates, with no guarantee that an EHO inspector would accept the result.
-HACCP plans require structured hazard analysis with identified critical control points, defined limits, monitoring procedures, and corrective actions — SafetyCulture treats this as a series of checklists rather than an integrated compliance plan.
-There is also no allergen matrix feature for Natasha's Law, no COSHH module for chemical safety data sheets, and no dedicated view for preparing for EHO visits.
+SFBB - the Food Standards Agency's recommended food safety management system - requires structured documentation with specific sections, safe methods, and diary pages that follow a defined format.
+SafetyCulture can hold custom templates, but it does not provide the same built-for-purpose SFBB setup as a dedicated UK food safety platform.
+HACCP plans require structured hazard analysis with identified critical control points, defined limits, monitoring procedures, and corrective actions.
+There is also no dedicated allergen matrix, COSHH workflow, or EHO visit preparation view designed specifically for UK hospitality.

 Per-User Pricing vs UK Restaurant Realities